boom100100/boom100100.github.io/_posts/2020-04-02-sinatra_portfolio_project.markdown

 permalink:  sinatra_portfolio_project
 ---

 It's often easier to remember where an essential piece of information related to a task is is than it is to remember every detail about that piece of information.
 Even more difficult is learning the details of work that someone else left behind.
-These challenges are why every professional organization needs a system to help them keep track of what it needs to get done.
+These challenges are why every professional organization needs a system to help them keep track of what work it needs to do.

 The Technical Support Network ticketing system is a simple tool for differentiating roles and allocating work.
 It takes on the challenges of providing a place where professionals can store what they need to know about each task they must complete.
 The system also shows a clear relationship between professionals and their customers, and it clearly shows a task's status.
 Lastly, this system  limits access to users where appropriate.